How tax codes work

 An example – Tax on state and occupational pensions

 James is 69.
 He has a state pension which is expected to be £5,880 for the year to 5 April 2015.
 He also has an occupational pension of £11,000 pa.
 As he was born before 6 April 1948, (but after 5 April 1938) he is entitled to tax free pay of £10,500 in the tax year 20014/15.

 Tax free pay due 10,500

 To convert this into a tax code, the final digit is ignored.
-The PAYE code for the occupational pension would be 518P.
-(The ‘P’ indicates that the taxpayer is aged between 65 and 74 and is expected to have a total income of under £25,400 in the year to 5 April 2013).
+The PAYE code for the occupational pension would be 462P.
+(The ‘P’ indicates that the taxpayer was born between 6 April 1938 and 5 April 1948 and is expected to have income of under £27,000 in the year to 5 April 2015).

 If James had another pension (or part-time work), in addition to the state pension and his main occupational pension, this would be taxed at basic rate = 20% with a ‘BR’ code.